padresmurfa/cryoprison/README.md

 ## SampleApp

-The sample app is a very simple xamarin forms application that performs a jailbreak detection check when the main window appears.
+The sample app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.

 ## Library